Musical Muses- Doug and the Slugs

 Day by I’m lasting longer”

-Simon Kendall kept in contact with us – updating how I was doing.
-To my surprise Simon emailed me to share the band was going to DEDICATE ‘DAY BY DAY’ TO ME in concert the next day in Calgary, Alberta.
-I remember Mom and I (Ontario gals) looking at each other in silence with a creeping smiles with the same crazy idea….
+It was a few years later, an Simon kept in contact with us – asking for updates on how I was doing.
+Wow.
+One day, Simon emailed me to share the band was going to DEDICATE ‘DAY BY DAY’ TO ME IN CONCERT the next day in Calgary, Alberta.
+I remember Mom and I (Ontario gals) looking at each other in silence with creeping smiles with the same crazy idea….

 WHAT IF?….

 The dedication was awesome – Mom and I danced and belted out the lyrics to ‘Day By Day’.
-After the show, we were able to hang out with the band in the green room (who were so incredibly kind, and funny).
-Wally even gifted me the drumsticks he used for that night!
+After the show, we were invited to hang out with the band in the green room.
+I was beaming for my Mom.
+The guys were so incredibly kind, and funny.
+Wally even gifted me the drumsticks he used for that night.

-Months later- Thanks to red wine, I had the courage to call and ask Simon if he would do me the honour of writing the foreword of my book, “Day By Day“.
-With no hesitation, he did! <3 <3 <3
+Months later my book was almost ready to send for publishing.
+Thanks to red wine, I had the courage to call and ask Simon if he would do me the honour of writing the foreword of my book, “Day By Day“.
+With no hesitation, he did! <3

-In hindsight, I'm glad I went- little did I know- months later, I'd have full head and spine radiation.
-CrAzY year!!!
+Good thing we went!
+Little did I know- months later, I’d have full head and spine radiation (4 years after surgery).

-I am so incredibly grateful that Doug and the Slugs continued performing their music after Doug Bennett’s passing at 52 (RIP).
-1996 to this day, Ted Okos carries the torch as the lead singer of the band with the original (recorded) band members.
-Thank you Simon, John, Richard, Steve and Wally!
+I am so incredibly grateful that Doug and the Slugs continued performing their music after Doug Bennett’s passing at 52 (1996).
+Lead singer Ted Okos hasn’t been just carrying the torch of the band, he’s been twirling like a baton *hahah And the original (recorded) band members Simon, John, Richard, Steve and Wally are still making it work!
+Woooo!